Skip to main content

 b.
 How to Choose Your Ideal Shore Excursions:

-i.
-My Simple 7 Step Process
+1. My Simple 7 Step Process

-ii.
-Cruise Categories: Luxury to Adventure, etc.
+2. Cruise Categories: Luxury to Adventure, etc.

 VI.
 Guest Designed "Self Guided Walking Tour" of Ship's Port Sights & Activities.

-1. Self-guide Walking Tour FACTORS:
+1. Self-guided Walking Tour FACTORS:

 1. Freedom's Flexibility: